 The first prototype being check out at Boultbee Flight Academy's genuine Spitfire MkIX simulator

-Another very early build – by Frunzinator on Discord
+A very early build - by Frunzinator on Discord

 A great distressed paint finish version by Volans on the IL2 forum